Daimler to sell DENZA electric car in China with local subsidy

 Daimler has been limited from entering Asia's largest market on its own because of a law which requires foreign automakers to structure their China investments as joint venture companies with state-owned enterprises.

-In addition to the ownership cap, the current policy calls for foreign automakers to set up a jointly-run technical center in China and to transfer certain technology to their local partners.
+In addition to the ownership cap, the current policy calls for foreign automakers to set up a jointly-run technical centre in China and to transfer certain technology to their local partners.